grote/seedvault-LFB/README.md

 or maybe even a boolean flag that gets checked after a successful pass over all files.
 A flag might not be ideal if the user adds/removes folder as backup targets.

+The files cache is local only and will not be included in the backup.
+After restoring from backup the cache needs to get repopulated on the next backup run after re-generating the chunks cache.
+The URIs of the restored files will most likely differ from the backed up ones.
+When the `MediaStore` version changes, the chunk IDs of all files will need to get recalculated as well.

 ### Chunks cache

 This is used to determine whether we already have a chunk,